KvnPrdtyaa/KvnPrdtyaaWiki/Entertainment/Movies & TV Shows.md

 - [**YourBittorrent**](https://yourbittorrent.com/) [!badge variant="dark" size="xs" text="Movies"] [!badge variant="dark" size="xs" text="TV Shows"]

 !!!
 Tips
-Use Jackett or Prowlarr to make it easier for you to search for items from all the torrents listed above in just one click !!!
+Use Jackett or Prowlarr to make it easier for you to search for items from all the trackers listed above in just one click !!!